-In 1841, Johannes and Anna Greta's family moved to Trehörna Parish.37 By 1850, they were living at the farm of Byget in Trehörna.38 That same year, the family returned to Stora Åby Parish, where resided thev at farm called Wästantorp.
-Johannes and Anna lived here for the rest of their lives.
+In 1841, Johannes and Anna Greta's family moved to Trehörna Parish.44 1850, they were living at the farm of Byget in Trehörna.45 That same year, the family returned to Stora Åby Parish, where they resided at а farm called Wästantorp.
+Johannes and Anna Greta lived here for the rest of their lives.